- Combination skin is generally oily on the nose and forehead (the T-zone) and dry on the cheeks.

-- Mild face washes that are neither too moisturizing nor too drying work best for combination skin
+- Mild face washes that are neither too moisturizing nor too drying work best for this skin type.

-- Use face wash once or twice a day on combination skin, depending on what your skin tolerates
+- Use a face wash once or twice a day on combination skin, depending on what your skin best tolerates.

-A good face wash is an integral step in any skincare routine.
-But if you have combination skin, selecting one can be a difficult process unless you know what ingredients to look for and what to avoid.
+An effective face wash is an integral step of a good skin care routine.
+But if you have combination skin, selecting one can be a difficult process – unless you know what ingredients to look for and what to avoid.

 How to Tell If You Have Combination Skin